rocket-pool/rocketpool-research/Merkle Rewards System/rewards-calculation-spec.md

 ```
 where `nodeEth` is the true amount of ETH awarded to each node.

-Now, calculate the final pool staker balance (which will act as a buffer and capture any lost minipool ETH due to integer division):
+Now, calculate the final "actual" pool staker balance (which will act as a buffer and capture any lost minipool ETH due to integer division):
 ```go
 poolStakerEth := smoothingPoolBalance - totalEthForMinipools
 ```